Exit When RSI Hits 50, Not on a Fixed Date: Completing the Mean-Reversion Trading System

 Most traders default to a fixed hold period — sell after 5 days, or 10 days, or 20.
 It’s simple and removes subjective judgment.
 It’s also, according to this study, close to the worst option available.

 This study tests 11 exit strategies against the same entry events on the same assets, using a paired permutation methodology that controls for entry quality and isolates the exit decision.
+Sample sizes and results are reported for each asset, with multiple testing corrections applied using a permutation bootstrap to ensure robustness.
 The results produce a complete, asset-specific trading rulebook.

 Study Design